alexander0038/TDP-Robocup-Tux_3/Tux_3_GO2026_tdp.md

   - Use more teampower than before (if ’s even possible)

-We hope that one day we compete in the WM and be the first place.
+We hope that one day we compete in the World Championship and be the first place.
 What sounds like a dream might come true one day.